ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 -  For OCR, Gemini does not correct itself and instead chooses to give whatever it recognizes.
 In other words, if the outcome produced by Gemini contained a mistake, it would likely persist.
 1. **DeepSeek**
 - In comparison, DeepSeek can clean up data.
 As an example, DeepSeek understands dittos in the table and assumes that it should follow the preceding table value.
 There are also several cleanups that the tool performed which we will showcase later.
-- Moreover, DeepSeek is capable of reading .csv files.
-This process helped us tremendously as it was able to refer to our data structure; hence, when new OCRs are performed, the output was easily mergeable with ours.
+- Additionally, DeepSeek can read .csv files , which allowed it to reference our existing data structure.
+This feature proved especially useful, as new OCR outputs could be seamlessly merged with our dataset.

 > All in all, DeepSeek takes the crown as it was able to perform tasks and deliver satisfactory results for our research.
 Perhaps it was trained under similar data to recognize better than Gemini.
 Moreover, the tool gave us unique insights based on the table, a task that would have taken a long time to examine had we done it manually, reading row by row.
 >